JCourtney22/Bootstrap-Portfolio/README.md

 The first challenge I came across was identifying how best to approach the task - I didn't want to simply copy and paste my old code nor did I want to completely rewrite it.
 I found that using bootstrap allowed me to copy code but tweak it to my needs, blending my code into new code.

-I found it difficult to size the pictures into their cards, so spent lots of tiemr esearching how best to do this.
-I realised that part of the issue was that I was beeing overly particular about their being white space around an image.
+I found it difficult to size the pictures into their cards, so spent lots of time searching how best to do this.
+I realised that part of the issue was that I was being overly particular about their being white space around an image.
 This allowed me to recognise that applying the responsive classes from bootstrap into my cards was a possibiity.
 I experimented with copying and pasting classes from other components to see what would happen.
 I ended up with a result I was happy with.

-One final challenge I encountered was idenitfying where missing divs were - keeping track of an accidental deletions was tricky.
+One final challenge I encountered was identifying where missing divs were - keeping track of an accidental deletion was tricky.
 I found that I used the inspect tool often to support me in recognising where issues were arising.
 For example, I tried to apply one background colour to the portfolio section, but the colour was applied to the rest of the page.
 This is when I noticed some of my divs were not correct.
 Once I had corrected them, my page worked far better.

 ##Things I learned